nmm131/cp4waiops-accelerator/README.md

 # Notes
-We are using a python base image, but are not installing node
+We are using a python base image, but are not installing node We are using .env and --env-file during docker run command to pass in the IBM Entitlement Key, as well as use OCP Login Credentials in ansible playbook yaml files

 ## Table of Contents
 - [CP4WAIOPS Accelerator](#cp4waiops-accelerator)